preloader

 Terraform Modules

-• Development and Stage deployments happen when code is merged to develop branch.
+• Development deployments occur when code is merged into the develop branch.

-• Production deployments happen only when code is merged to main branch.
+• Production deployments happen only when code is merged into the main branch.

-• Common resources like user, roles are created during development deployment
+• Common Resources: Common resources like users and roles are created during development deployment.

-• Deployment trigger is controlled by “VCS branch” configuration in Terraform workspace settings
+• Deployment Triggers: Controlled by “VCS branch” configuration in Terraform workspace settings.

 terraform {